Storidge/cio-user-guide/cio_vs_others/cloud_native_storage.md

 ## Performance Guarantees

 Compared to VMs, you can run a lot more containers on the same host resulting in greater contention for performance.
-Ensuring consistent performance is a "day two" operational challenge that hits production clusters.
+Ensuring consistent performance is a "day two" operational reality that hits production clusters.

 While some cloud native storage support 'high' and 'low' performance settings, almost all do not provide minimum performance guarantees.
 Storidge's CIO ensures logical and performance isolation between adjacent applications.
 Performance boundaries can be set or changed to meet growing demands.
 Minimum performance guarantees allow operations to easily manage and scale application performance predictably.